The news shatters Katy’s world. Her husband, Simon, has been murdered in a remote Cambodian border township. What was he doing there?

 In a different world four thousand kilometres away, two white SUVs slide quietly through the unlit backstreets of a nondescript township called Krong Chey, a stone’s throw from the border with Vietnam.
 Their lights are off.
 Inside are two Cambodian police officers and three charity workers.
 One is an Australian.
 His name is Simon Bailey.

 These men have driven here from Phnom Penh without informing the local police.
 In their line of work, they know it’s unwise to trust anyone.
-Halfway down this alley is a locked cellar and inside are seven young girls, trafficking victims, on their way to Ho Chi Minh city.
-Children who wealthy paedophiles will rape of their innocence before their captors sell them into seedy brothels.
+Halfway down this alley is a locked cellar, and inside are seven young girls, trafficking victims, on their way to Ho Chi Minh City.
+Children who wealthy paedophiles will rape of their innocence before their captors sell them into seedy brothels for the gratifications of a poorer class of predator.

 The operation begins.